csorgyu/uda_capstone/project_files/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+#### Metrics of the best run observed on the portal
 ![image](https://user-images.githubusercontent.com/81808810/119652785-d49c9b80-be26-11eb-801b-8d3024ed13c1.png)
+The chart above shows the precision-recall graph.
+The final model is fairly strong (0.92 weighted AUC), and this specific chart shows, that the precision score (the proportion of true positive predictions from all positives) starts declining only at high recall rates (recall is the proportion of identified positive cases of all positives).
+This model serves healthcare and particularly it is predicting on potentially lethal outcomes, so the high recall rate is extremely important, however the high precision is also needed, as that false positives are buden on the healthcare system, and nonetheless it is an additional stress on the patients.

 #### Explanations
 ![image](https://user-images.githubusercontent.com/81808810/119652882-f39b2d80-be26-11eb-99e4-f169fa528a9d.png)
+We can find explanations of certain runs, including the best run on the portal (if not used from the widget view, details below).
+This particular chart shows the predictor importance, out of which time was the most important and the ejection fraction and serum creatine were the most important.
+This means, that followup time with the patient had key importance and the proportion of blood leaving the heart is one of the key aspects medical staff needs to focus on as well as the creatine level in the blood.

 ![image](https://user-images.githubusercontent.com/81808810/120071014-850bd900-c08d-11eb-850e-ea400181b899.png)